Max-Makhrov/MySql-gs/README.md

 # MySql-gs
-Connect your MySql database with Google Sheets
+Connect your MySql database with Google Sheets.

 Create a copy of this sample file: